ITensor/website/docs/classes/itensor.md

   Both ITensors must have the same set of indices, though they can be in different orders.

+  <span style="color:red">Important note:</span> if the left-hand-side
+  ITensor is default initialized, doing += or -= will assign the right-hand ITensor to it (click to see example below).
+This is for convenience when summing multiple ITensors in a loop.

   <div class="example_clicker">Show Example</div>

         auto l1 = Index("link 1",4);